Miguel Ángel Rodríguez: Political contributions from Carlos Hank

 In 1997, while Rodríguez was a candidate for the Presidency of Costa Rica, he met Carlos Hank González, a Mexican politician and rich businessman.
 He reportedly accepted campaign contributions from Hank, which is forbidden by Costa Rican law.
 The international media made allegations of these illegal payments.
 Most of the articles hinted that Hank had ties with organized crime.
 Rodríguez denied any wrongdoing.
 He did not face charges.

 Payments from Taiwan

 News reports claimed that Rodríguez had also received $1.4 million from the government of Taiwan.
 This amount was deposited in Panama in an account controlled by the firm Inversiones Denisse S.A., a consulting firm that allegedly belonged to Rodríguez.
 His lawyers claim that Rodríguez was no longer the owner of Inversiones Denisse when the payments took place.
 The motivation for the Taiwanese government payments is unknown.
 Taiwanese officials, however, have recognized that their cooperation with allies led to corruption in some cases.
 President Ma Ying-jeou promised to end what he called "the diplomacy of the cheque book."
-In 2007 Oscar Arias recognizing China's economic growth ended Costa Rica recognition of Taiwan Costa-Rica switches allegiance to china.
+In 2007 Oscar Arias recognizing China's economic growth ended Costa Rica recognition of Taiwan.